MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/seller-voice-unheard-by-other-customer.md

 ---
 title: Seller Voice Unheard by Other Customer
-description: Troubleshot the problem of being unable to be heard by other customer.
+description: Troubleshot the problem when other customer is unable to hear the seller.
 ---

 # Seller Voice Unheard by Other Customer